 - Clean your chicken then dice your chicken meat into small slices/cubes.
 Set aside.

 - Slice veggies and spiralize your zucchini.
 If you don’t have a spiralizer, just cut julienne style.
 I use this spiralizer .
 Make sure to pat your zucchini noodles extra dry with a towel.
 To remove excess water.
+Place zucchini noodles (zoodles) at the bottom of the casserole dish and set aside.

 - Next Mix your stir fry sauce.
 Whisk together the fish sauce, chili sauce, ginger, tamari + sugar (to equal the dark soy sauce), lime, pinch of pepper.
 Taste and adjust with more tamari/sugar if needed.
 For Paleo option, use palm sugar or molasses.